10 questions students ask before coming to Winch

 Undergraduates and postgraduates both have the opportunity to apply for halls in your first year of study.
-After this, students tend to find off-campus housing in the surrounding areas of Winchester, such as in Stanmore, Badger Farm, Weeke, Winnall or the city centre.
+After this, students tend to find off-campus housing in the surrounding areas of Winchester, such as in Stanmore, Badger Farm, Weeke, Winnall or the city center.

 2. Can I bring a car?

 In all honesty, you won’t really need to bring one.
-Winchester is a small city, and most places you need to get to are all in walking distance of each other (if you don’t mind the hills!).
+Winchester is a small city, and most places you need to get to are all within walking distance of each other (if you don’t mind the hills!).
 There are limited parking spaces at the University, so students living on campus won’t be able to get a parking permit.

 3. Will I get the chance to travel home during term time?